Governed Capability Evolution: Lifecycle-Time Compatibility Checking and Rollback for AI-Component-Based Systems, with Embodied Agents as Case Study: Results

 \subsection{E3: Shadow Deployment Effectiveness}

 The third experiment evaluates whether shadow deployment provides additional value beyond sandbox testing.

-A meaningful fraction of candidates that appear acceptable in sandbox evaluation exhibit regression or policy-sensitive divergence in shadow mode.
-These candidates do not necessarily fail the nominal task outright; rather, they differ from the active version in governance-relevant ways, such as higher retry frequency under real observation timing, more aggressive action proposals near policy boundaries, increased anomaly alerts, and weaker alignment with expected watcher envelopes.
+A meaningful fraction of candidates that appear acceptable in sandbox evaluation exhibit regression or policy-related divergence in shadow mode.
+These candidates do not necessarily fail the nominal task outright; rather, they differ from the active version in concrete ways: higher retry frequency under real observation timing, more aggressive action proposals near policy boundaries, increased anomaly alerts, and weaker alignment with expected watcher envelopes.

 \Cref{fig:shadow-regressions} further shows that sandbox and shadow deployment have complementary detection profiles.
-Sandbox evaluation is effective at detecting policy-sensitive drift (24 per seed), timeout stalls (18), and recovery degradation (6), but entirely misses retry instability.
+Sandbox evaluation is effective at detecting policy-related drift (24 per seed), timeout stalls (18), and recovery degradation (6), but entirely misses retry instability.
 Shadow deployment catches an additional 8 retry-instability instances and 17 policy-drift instances per seed that are invisible to sandbox alone.
 Across all regression categories, sandbox accounts for 60\% of total detections while shadow provides a critical 40\% that would otherwise go undetected before activation.

 Governed Upgrade detects many of these cases before full activation, whereas Na\"ive Upgrade has no equivalent stage and therefore discovers such regressions only after deployment, if at all.
 This result justifies shadow deployment as a distinct lifecycle stage: sandbox testing is necessary but not sufficient because candidate behavior can change when exposed to live input distributions, asynchronous timing, or richer task context.